 “It really is that easy; there isn’t a need to maintain engagement because Magic Carpet is so appealing for the pupils.
 I was able to stand back and think about the questions I was using, and also I think it has the ability for [the students] to be able to start asking those hard questions of each other.”

 Magic Carpet is able to bring complex and sometimes staid subjects to life, making teaching simple, says Maltby: “With looking at other things like numbers, phonics, and grammar, it really can bring it alive.
 The children are there and they will discuss the subject because there’s something happening, and it’s an immediate response; they can’t help but get themselves involved.
 As a teacher all you need to do is direct them in their line of enquiry, which is great.”

 Learning without trying

-Students were captivated by Magic Carpet, she adds: “After using Magic Carpet, the children came away and said, “we’re going back to do learning now,” and I said, “actually, you’ve been learning for the last hour!”.
-They said, “no we haven’t!”, so from their point of view it was on their level and in a world they understood.
+Students were captivated by Magic Carpet, she adds: “After using Magic Carpet, the children came away and said, ‘we’re going back to do learning now,’ when actually, they had been learning for the last hour!
+They said, ‘no we haven’t!’, so from their point of view it was on their level and in a world they understood.